 Students must have the ability to measure, calculate, reason, analyze, and synthesize information in a timely manner.
 Problem solving and diagnosis, including obtaining, interpreting, and documenting data are critical skills.
-These skills allow the student to make proper assessments and sound judgments, and appropriately prioritize therapeutic interventions to measure and record patient outcomes.
-In addition, students must be able to comprehend three-dimensional spatial relationships of anatomic structures.
+These skills allow the student to make

 2. Communication Skills